Kevin Durant on criticism for resting superstars: 'Sorry, they're human'

 “Adam’s great.
 Adam is fantastic.
 I love what Adam is doing for our league.
 But I don’t see how that — I don’t understand why it’s become a problem now.
 Because I started to sit out a couple games?”

-Owners and league executives have to be care when it comes to hoisting rules and penalties over a player or organization’s head without a little union representation in place during the determining stage.
+Owners and league executives have to be careful when it comes to hoisting rules and penalties over a player or organization’s head without a little union representation in place during the determining stage.
 Luckily for all, any uneasiness beyond these talks can be temporarily scuttled (to a degree) due to the promise of an expanded NBA calendar starting in 2017-18.

 Durant, on Thursday, went on in talking to Chris Haynes at ESPN: